-Install the Sound Blaster Cinema 6+ application is a suite of audio technologies which allow you to configure the audio settings to your requirements for the best performance in games, music and movies.
+The Creative application is a suite of audio technologies which allow you to configure the audio settings to your requirements for the best performance in games, music and movies.

-Creative Sound Blaster Cinema 6+ Installation
+Creative Sound Blaster Studio Installation

 - 1. Before installing the driver make sure you have a working internet connection. - 2.
 Insert the Device Drivers & Utilities + User's Manual disc into an attached DVD drive. - 3.
 Click Install Drivers (button). - 4.
-Click 12.Install Creative Driver > Yes. - 5.
-Click OK and the system will automatically restart to complete the driver installation process. - 6.
-Sound Blaster Cinema 6+ app will download but you will need to have a working internet connection. - 7.
-Click the Start menu in Windows to access the Microsoft Store app tile under Explore. - 8.
-Click the Sign in icon \nearrow and select Downloads and updates. - 9.
-Click Check for Updates. - 10.
-A list of apps being downloaded will pop-up.
+Select the Setup language and click OK. - 5.
+Click the button to accept the terms of the license agreement and click Next. - 6.
+Click Next > Install > Finish. - 7.
+Click OK and the system will automatically restart to complete the driver installation process. - 8.
+The Creative App will download but you will need to have a working internet connection. - 9.
+Click the Start menu in Windows to access the Microsoft Store App tile. - 10.
+Click the Sign in icon A and select Library and click Get Updates. - 11.
+A list of apps being downloaded will pop-up. - 12.
+When installed the Creative App will appear in the Windows Start menu.